 A DIY electromyogram system for recording from mantis shrimp strike muscles while they strike!
 Published in collaboration with Backyard Brains by my talented undergrad mentee.

 This work presents the idea that evolution can select light polarizing structures for other reasons, like to simply improve the reflectivity of a material.

 A study that demonstrates the diversity of photoreceptor spectral sensitvities among larval species, despite their occupation of the same open water habitat.

 An electrophysiological study on visual sensitivity changes during a stomatopod’s bizarre eye development.

-Stomatopod larvae possess dazzling, glitter-like structures in their eyes.
-In this publication I provide evidence that this green, blue, or gold eyeshine may serve as a camouflage in the open ocean where larvae live.
-My image was also selected for the cover of this issue of the journal.
+In this publication I provide evidence that the green, blue, or gold glitter in mantis shrimp larval eyes may serve as a camouflage in the open ocean where larvae live.

 I helped develop DNA barcoding as technique for identifying wild-caught larvae after use in an experiment.
 This is a molecular and morphological guide to two species larval species I worked with.